Linear Relationship Definition

 Y = -Bx/A + C/A, which is essentially in the form of Y = mx + b

-A practical example of a linear equation could be of cooking a homemade pizza.
+A practical example of a linear equation could be cooking a homemade pizza.
 Here, two variables are the number of people to be served (constant or independent variable) and pizza ingredients (dependent variable).
-Suppose there is a pizza recipe for four, but only two people are there to consume it.
+For example, suppose there is a pizza recipe for four, but only two people are there to consume it.
 To accommodate two people, cutting the number of ingredients to half would half the output.

 Linear vs. Nonlinear Relationship

-A linear relationship will and should always produce a straight line on a graph to depict the relations between two variables.
-On the other hand, a nonlinear relationship may create a curved line on the graph for the same purpose.
+A linear relationship will always produce a straight line on a graph to depict the relations between two variables.
+On the other hand, a non-linear relationship may create a curved line on the graph for the same purpose.

 Change in Variables

 In a linear relationship, a change in the independent variable will change the dependent variable.
 But this is not the case with a nonlinear relationship, for any changes in either variable will not affect the other.

 A linear relationship best describes situations where variables are interdependent, such as exercise and weight loss.
 Here, exercising x times a day will significantly reduce a y amount of weight.

 There is no linear association between variables in a nonlinear relationship, such as the effectiveness of a drug and dosage duration.
 It is because there could be several factors in between affecting the drug’s efficacy, such as –